Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Discussions and Conclusions

-\vs{0.4cm} This question could be true simply by the observation that a log-analytic function extends piecewise to a holomorphic log-analytic function (by considering the single $\mathcal{L}_{\textnormal{an}}(^{-1},(\sqrt[n]{...})_{n=2,3,...},\log)$-terms).
-But to enable the induction on the number of variables one needs a preparation theorem for log-analytic functions with log-analytic data only.
-So one has to get better control on the exponentials which are involved in the construction of the coefficient, the center and the base functions of such a preparation.
+This question could have a positive answer simply by observing that a log-analytic function can be piecewise written as $\mathcal{L}_{\textnormal{an}}(^{-1},(\sqrt[n]{ \ldots })_{n=2,3, \ldots },\log)$-terms and therefore, extends piecewise to a holomorphic log-analytic function.
+But to enable the induction on the number of variables, one needs a preparation theorem for log-analytic functions with log-analytic data only.
 But such questions are pretty unsolved at present.
-An idea would be to adapt somehow the preparation theorem of Cluckers and Miller for constructible functions from \cite{5}, \cite{6} respectively \cite{7} to the log-analytic case.
+One idea could be to adapt the preparation theorem of Cluckers and Miller for constructible functions from~\cite{5},~\cite{6} respectively~\cite{7} to the log-analytic context in some way.